10 GRC Experts Predict What’s Ahead in 2019

 That’s where knowledgeable forecasts about the technologies, regulatory climates, security threats and other concerns that keep GRC managers up at night can be useful.
-So we prevailed on eleven top GRC experts to share their outlooks on what’s in store in 2019.
+So we prevailed on ten top GRC experts to share their outlooks on what’s in store in 2019.

 Michael Rasmussen, GRC Economist & Pundit, GRC 20/20 Research, LLC